BC100Dev/AnlinxOS/README.md

 Something similar will also be placed under `/System/base/users`, where that would only contain `services.d` and `system.d` (pun intended :laughing:)

-In other words, you can see that AnlinOS is not another Linux distro fork (like Ubuntu being linked to Debian), LineageOS being AOSP-equivalent and so on.
-Nope, AnlinOS is a self-independent OS.
+In other words, you can see that AnlinxOS is not another Linux distro fork (like Ubuntu being linked to Debian), LineageOS being AOSP-equivalent and so on.
+Nope, AnlinxOS is a self-independent OS.

 ---

 ## Key Concepts
 - **Built on CLFS**: This OS does not contain a repackaged distribution base, like ZorinOS, taking the distro base of Ubuntu.
-AnlinOS is constructed using CLFS (Coding Linux from Scratch) for complete control for each component.
+AnlinxOS is constructed using CLFS (Coding Linux from Scratch) for complete control for each component.
-- **Android Framework being included**: Unlike AOSP-based systems, AnlinOS does not depend on the Android Runtime, SystemUI or typical Android HALs.
+- **Android Framework being included**: Unlike AOSP-based systems, AnlinxOS does not depend on the Android Runtime, SystemUI or typical Android HALs.
 This means that the Android Framework Support is translated to the glibc Layer (see [`alde`](https://github.com/BC100Dev/alde) for reference).